Eberty/LowCost3DReconstruction/README.md

 3. [sfm.sh](https://github.com/Eberty/LowCost3DReconstruction/blob/master/scripts/sfm.sh)
     * This script calls a general-purpose Structure-from-Motion (SfM) and Multi-View Stereo (MVS) pipeline with command-line interface, offering a wide range of features for reconstruction with unordered image collections.
     * Based on: <https://peterfalkingham.com/2018/04/01/colmap-openmvs-scripts-updated/>.
     * **Copy this script into the same workspace folder of the others scripts.
-Make sure to create a subfolder with `images` for SFM pipeline and execute: `source sfm.sh <use_gpu=true|false> [dense]`**
+Make sure to create a subfolder with `images` for SFM pipeline and execute: `source sfm.sh [dense]`**
-    * If no CUDA enabled device is available, you can manually select to use CPU-based feature extraction and matching by setting the `use_gpu` option to false.
     * Use `dense` option to do a dense point cloud reconstruction in order to obtain a complete and accurate point cloud possible.
+    * If no CUDA enabled device is available the SFM `use_gpu` option is set to false.

 4. [integration.sh](https://github.com/Eberty/LowCost3DReconstruction/blob/master/scripts/integration.sh)
     * The integration consists in two stages: a) alignment between the point cloud produced by Kinect and the point cloud resulted from the SFM pipeline; b) reconstruction of the object's surface and  texturing.